KarolAltamirano/generator-angular-webpack/app/templates/common/README.md

 To prevent unexpected behavior ( [GitHub issue](https://github.com/webpack/webpack/issues/1332) ) store your singleton state in `global.app` object instead of closure of a module.

-## Installing vendor JavaScript libraries
+## Installing JavaScript libraries
-- Install vendor library with npm.
+- Install libraries with npm.

 ## Installing JavaScript libraries with broken module style
 - If new installed library doesn't work properly with webpack read more about shimming modules